codevibe-de/spring-pizza-all/README.md

 - Database tool in Intellij had old connection (to what??) -- works when debugging the code and refreshing datasource in Database tool
-- but after debug is done, products are gone again -> script-runner executed after productsetup, dropping populated table. also using dependsOn to solve this
+- but after debug is done, products are gone again -> script-runner executed after product-setup, dropping populated table. also using dependsOn to solve this